aabarlaam/tde_town_names/readme.txt

 ABOUT
 -----

-This GRF contains 150 names of cities, villages, castles, landmarks, demonlands and other inhabited places mentioned in the popular "Dying Earth" fantasy cycle by Jack Vance.
+This GRF contains 150 names of cities, villages, castles, landmarks, demonlands and other inhabited places mentioned in the "The Dying Earth" fantasy cycle by Jack Vance.

 -------------
 COMPATIBILITY